Car tax explained

 - For all cars registered from 1 April 2020, the first year rate is likely to be higher than previous years, as official CO2 measurements have risen due to changes in official tests.

 - The 'standard rate' kicks in after the first year.
-It's £150 for petrol and diesel cars and £140 for hybrids and alternative fuel cars.
+From April 2021, you'll pay £155 for petrol and diesel cars and £145 for hybrids and alternative fuel cars.

 - Zero-emission cars (such as electric vehicles) are exempt from car tax.

-- If your car cost more than £40,000 when bought new, you have to pay an extra £325 per year for five years, on top of the standard rate.
+- If your car cost more than £40,000 when bought new, you have to pay an extra £335 (April 2021 rate, see below) per year for five years, on top of the standard rate.

 - Zero-emission cars are now also exempt from the £40,000 rule as of 1 April 2020.
 This includes existing owners.